redmirrorwhitemirrorgreentreesmuwu/redmirrorwhitemirrorgreentreesmuwu/README.md

 - 👋 Hi, I’m @redmirrorwhitemirrorgreentreesmuwu
-- 👀 I’m interested in mahayana buddhism associated with korean son buddhism and transcendental meditation with some other kinds of interests, like gta 5 online etc.
+- 👀 I’m interested in mahayana buddhism associated with korean son buddhism and gotta keep/stay with nsr meditation with some other kinds of interests, like gta 5 online etc.
-- 🌱 I’m currently practising mahayana buddhism assosicated with korean son buddhism; sometimes i will practice transcendental meditation and will practice only transcendental meditation.
+- 🌱 I’m currently practising mahayana buddhism assosicated with korean son buddhism and gotta keep/stay with nsr meditation now.
 - 💞️ I’m looking to do some random projects on my own at least. im not kind of team-work player although i can do it when taking account my own comfortable-zone.
 - 📫 How to reach me email me:mironyholm202@gmail.com